 Protecting Your Trademarks

 Your trademarks help identify your brand and reputation.
-Carrying a defense policy on your trademarks is a wonderful tool for protecting your intellectual property.
-You can learn more about our defense insurance policy and how IPISC can help you protect your brand from trademark infringement.
+Carrying enforcement and/or defense coverage on your trademarks is a wonderful tool for protecting your intellectual property.
+You can click here learn more about our insurance policies and how IPISC can help you protect your brands from trademark infringement.